nordcloud/serverless-plugin-additional-stacks/README.md

     stackName:
       Deploy: After
       StackName: CustomName
-      Resources:
+      Resources: ...

 ```

 #### Deploy: Before|After

 By default, additional stacks are deployed *before* the main Serverless
-CloudFormatio resources.
+CloudFormation resources.
 This ensures they are immediately available when your
 Lambda functions start running.

 If you need to deploy an additional stack *after* other CloudFormation